 We recommend visiting the club you are interested in joining, watching how the club works, and meeting the leaders and members of that club.
 Club leaders are always happy to answer any questions you may have.
-A list of current Lincoln County 4-H Clubs is available on the 4-H Clubs in Lincoln County page. (bit.ly/LC4Hclubs)
+See page 30 for a list of clubs as of August.
+A list of current Lincoln County 4-H Clubs, along with contact information, is available on the 4-H Clubs in Lincoln County page.